Sienci-Labs/Resources/longmill/advanced/lm-longboard-documentation.md

 #### Dimensions

-For 3D models of the LongBoard, please visit our open-source documentation page for access to files if you wish to acquire additional dimensioning: <a href="https://resources.sienci.com/view/lm-open-source-and-modifications/" target="_blank" rel="noopener">https://resources.sienci.com/view/lm-open-source-and-modifications/</a>
+For 3D models of the LongBoard, please visit our open source documentation page for access to files if you wish to acquire additional dimensioning: <a href="https://resources.sienci.com/view/lm-open-source-and-modifications/" target="_blank" rel="noopener">https://resources.sienci.com/view/lm-open-source-and-modifications/</a>

 ![](/_images/_longmill/_advanced/_12_LBDetails/lm_lbdeets_p1_DrawingRev1.4.jpg){.aligncenter .size-medium}